syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chat-ui/EJ2_ASP.NETCORE/getting-started.md

 ## Configure messages and user

-You can use the `e-chatui-messages` tag directive to add messages and the `user` tag directive to configure the current user for the chat.
+You can use the `<e-chatui-messages>` tag directive to group all the messages and `<e-chatui-message>` directive to define each message and the `<e-chatui-user>` tag directive to configure the current user for the chat.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}